arx-tools/arx-convert/README.md

 # arx-level-json-converter

-Converts Arx Fatalis level data to JSON, YAML, BSON and vice versa.
+Converts Arx Fatalis level data to JSON or YAML and vice versa.

 **IMPORTANT: Arx Fatalis files are partially compressed.
 See "compression" section for more info**